mmeurer00/growfundgreen-frontend/README.md

 user@Users-MacBook_Air growfundgreen-frontend % open index.html
 ```

 Congrats 🎉  you can raise awareness and funds for awesome causes!

-*Note: If you have not yet cloned and opened the rails server from Grow Fund Green [Backend](https://github.com/mmeurer00/growfundgreen), the application will not work properly*
+*Note: If you have not yet cloned and opened the rails server from Grow Fund Green [Backend](https://github.com/mmeurer00/growfundgreen), the application will not work properly.*

 ## <h2>Contributing 🥰 </h2>